 - Pharmacist Administered Vaccines in Non-Pharmacy Settings NT Fact Sheet

-If you are a pharmacist, pharmacy owner or manager of a pharmacy and you are interested in providing an immunisation service please contact:
+If you are a pharmacy owner, manager of a pharmacy or pharmacist and you are interested in providing an immunisation service please contact:

 The Registrar, Pharmacy Premises Committee

 Medicines and Poisons

 Last updated: 02 February 2022